CEatBTU/FGPU/project_vivado/README.md

 Additionally, this same script also allows selecting:
 - the target board (choose one from the available targets in the `scripts/targets` folder)
 - the desired clock frequency

+### Step 2.
+Running the simulation and/or implementation flow

 Examples of typical *simulation* and *implementation* flows are provided in the `scripts/main.tcl` script.
 This script can be run by start Vivado in tcl mode by invoking `vivado -mode tcl` or simply using the *Tcl Console* inside Vivado.